Social Work/Psychology – Spencer

 Options: Volunteer, UROP

-–Assist with analysis of qualitative data interview, including the development of narrative summaries and/or case studies.
+–Assist with analysis of qualitative data interview, including the development of case studies of each of the mentoring relationships.

 About The Position:

-Applicants must be able to commit to work at least 5-8 hours a week for a period of at least 4 months during the academic year.
+Specific duties would be determined by matching student interests and skills with current project needs.
+Applicants must be able to commit to work at least 5-8 hours a week for a period of at least 4 months during the academic year or 3 months in the summer.

-Great opportunity for a student seeking first-hand experience conducting social sciences research or a student with a specific interest in adolescent girls and stress (applied or policy work in this field).
+Great opportunity for a student seeking first-hand experience conducting social sciences research or a student with a specific interest in youth mentoring programs (applied or policy work in this field).